reiver/golang-backend-training/chapters/simple_json/README.md

 	// ...
 }
 ```
-This will result in the following JSON code:
+This will (logically) result in the following JSON code:
 ```json
 {
 	"given_name":"Joe",